Duet3D/wiki-content/Duet3D_hardware/Accessories/Laser_Filament_Monitor.md

 # Introduction

 The Duet3D filament monitors sense filament movement and so can indicate that filament has run out, jammed or has been ground away in the extruder.
 This version uses a laser sensor to detect movement.

-There is also a version using  a rotating magnet.
+> The Duet3D Laser filament monitor is no longer under production as better results across filament types and colours are achieved using the [Rotating Magnet Filament Monitor](/Duet3D_hardware/Accessories/Rotating_Magnet_Filament_Monitor). {.is-info}

 # How it works